Technique for human error-rate prediction: THERP methodology

-Once the human factor contribution is known, sensitivity analysis can be used to identify how certain risks may be improved in the reduction of HEPs.
+Once the human factor contribution is known, sensitivity analysis can be used to identify how HEPs can be reduced.
 Error recovery paths may be incorporated into the event tree as this will aid the assessor when considering the possible approaches by which the identified errors can be reduced.

 Worked example

 Context

 The following example illustrates how the THERP methodology can be used in practice in the calculation of human error probabilities (HEPs).
-It is used to determine the HEP for establishing air based ventilation using emergency purge ventilation equipment on in-tank precipitation (ITP) processing tanks 48 and 49 after failure of the nitrogen purge system following a seismic event.
+It is used to determine the HEP for establishing air-based ventilation using emergency purge ventilation equipment on in-tank precipitation (ITP) processing tanks 48 and 49 after failure of the nitrogen purge system following a seismic event.

 Assumptions

-In order for the final HEP calculation to be valid, the following assumptions require to be fulfilled:
+In order for the final HEP calculation to be valid, the following assumptions are required to be fulfilled: